ayush12gupta/model_zoo/cGAN/Readme.md

 Minimax is a decision rule for minimizing the possible loss for a worst case (maximum loss) scenario.
 The maximizer tries to get the highest score possible while the minimizer tries to do the opposite and get the lowest score possible.

-Under the game theory perspective, GAN can be viewed as a game of two players: the discriminator D and the generator G. The discriminator tries to discriminate the generated
+Under the game theory perspective, GAN can be viewed as a game of two players: the discriminator D and the generator G.
-(or fake) data and the real data, while the generator attempts to make the discriminator confusing by gradually generating the fake data that break into the real data.
+The discriminator tries to discriminate the generated (or fake) data and the real data, while the generator attempts to make the discriminator confusing by gradually generating the fake data that break into the real data.

+## Conditional GAN

+Generative adversarial nets can be extended to a conditional model if both the generator and discriminator are conditioned on some extra information y.
+We can perform the conditioning by feeding y into the both the discriminator and generator as additional input layer.
+In CGAN (Conditional GAN), labels act as an extension to the latent space z to generate and discriminate images better.
+Its structure can be gives as